incubyte/incubyte.github.io/content/blog/monkey-patch.md

   end
 end
 ```
-In the above example, we modified the built-in String class by  redefining the behavior of its `upcase` method to return nothing.
+In the above example, we modify the built-in String class by  redefining the behavior of its `upcase` method to return nothing.
 This alteration has unintended consequences, as it will affect the outcome whenever the `upcase` method is invoked.

 While monkey patching offers flexibility, it also introduces potential drawbacks: